anchore/vunnel/DEVELOPING.md

 ```

-Later we'll open a PR in the [Vulnerability-Match-Labels repo](github.com/anchore/vulnerability-match-labels) to persist these labels.
+Later we'll open a PR in the [vulnerability-match-labels repo](github.com/anchore/vulnerability-match-labels) to persist these labels.
 For the meantime we can iterate locally with the labels we've added.